 We're Rethink Mental Illness and no matter how bad things are, we can help people severely affected by mental illness to improve their lives.
 We're on a mission to bring about meaningful change, through our services, groups and groundbreaking campaigns.

-Philippa Lowe, carer and Chair of Rethink Mental Illness:
+Philippa Lowe, carer and former Chair of Rethink Mental Illness:

 "As a charity that was created by carers like myself, to improve the lives of people severely affected by mental illness, we're proud to be part of Carer's Week.
 It's important to us that we're there to help anyone that's feeling the strain, and carers, family, and friends all give so much of their time in the support of others that it often comes at the cost of their own mental and physical wellbeing.
 This week gives us all the chance to recognise the great work that carers do."